It’s not what we do once in a while that shapes our lives. It’s what we do consistently. —Anthony Robbins

-For years I have conducted a self development class on a Monday evening.
+For years I have conducted a Spiritual Development Class on a Monday evening.
 A few years ago a young girl asked, “How can I be consistent in attending class?”

 It was a great question, because it takes commitment and willpower to be consistent at anything.